Home / Use Cases / Landing Zone

 How do we build an Azure Landing Zone for the Mittelstand?

-From a chaotically grown Azure subscription to a comprehensible Landing Zone — in a size that fits a mid-market company, not the Microsoft Enterprise maximum.
+We rebuild your organically grown Azure subscription into a comprehensible Landing Zone — sized for your company, not the Enterprise maximum.

 Your Azure subscription has existed for a few years.
 At some point someone created the first subnet, then a VM for a test system was added, then a storage account for backups, then a second subscription because the tax adviser wanted it.
 Today nobody quite knows what runs where, what it costs, and why the resource “vm-test-final-2” is in production.
 We build a Landing Zone from this that matches your company in size — not the Microsoft Enterprise maximum that nobody understands anymore.

-A disorderly Azure environment costs on three levels: it costs hard money through unused resources, wrongly sized VMs and forgotten test environments that have been running for months.
-It costs time, because every change triggers research work.
-And it costs security, because without structure nobody notices when a resource emerges outside of policy.
+An unmanaged Azure environment costs you on three levels.
+It costs hard cash through unused resources, oversized VMs and forgotten test environments that have been running for months.
+It costs time, because every change starts with detective work.
+And it costs security, because without structure nobody notices when a resource is created outside policy.

 Step 1 — Assessment and as-is diagram

-We start by reading in: which subscriptions exist, which resource groups, which resources, which identities, which rights.
-Reader rights are enough for this.
-At the end of step 1 you have a diagram and a table in which every running resource is mapped to a purpose — or marked as “unknown” if nobody knows what it’s there for anymore.
-This step alone, in a typical mid-market environment, sorts out 10 to 30 percent of costs, because test machines from 2023 are discovered that nobody needs anymore.
+We start by building a complete picture: which subscriptions exist, which resource groups, which resources, which identities, which permissions.
+Reader access is all we need for that.
+At the end of step 1 you have a diagram and a table in which every running resource is mapped to a purpose — or marked as “unknown” if nobody remembers what it’s there for.
+This step alone often uncovers noticeable savings potential — test machines from 2023 that nobody needs anymore, for example.

 Stack hints: Azure Resource Graph for inventory, Cost Management exports, Entra ID role evaluation.